Hrishik-Kumar777/Uber-Data-Analysis-/README.md

 Objective:
 To apply data analysis skills and extract actionable insights from real-world transportation data, showcasing end-to-end workflow in a reproducible and collaborative format.

+# Key Performance Indicators (KPIs) - Questions Asked

+This project aims to answer the following key questions related to Uber ride bookings:

+In which category do people book the most Uber rides?

+For which purpose do people book Uber rides the most?

+At what time do people book cabs the most from Uber?

+In which months do people book Uber rides less frequently?

+On which days of the week do people book Uber rides the most?

+How many miles do people usually book a cab for through Uber?